9 Customer Retention Examples from Top Companies

 It boasts several apps created with user experience in mind, not to mention they consider where the user is geographically located to help them find a physical store or make a product recommendation.
 However, that’s not all Nike does to maintain customer engagement and satisfaction; it’s also highly accessible, as you can visit the website and chat with a customer support representative or visit its Twitter customer service account to discuss your order.

-IKEA, a Scandinavian furniture store, proves that customer retention companies vary in their approaches.
-IKEA does customer retention a little differently: by focusing on educational content.
-Some of its most popular educational features include an interactive design tool on its website to help you understand what a product may look like in your home.
+Furniture retailer IKEA does customer retention a little differently: by focusing on educational content.
+Some of its most popular educational features include an interactive design tool to help you visualize how their products may look like in your home.

 The company also publishes tutorial videos you can watch to get a better idea of how to build the furniture.
-While this is a time and resource investment for the company, it proves worthwhile, as it appeals to visual learners who may otherwise grow frustrated attempting to assemble their item.
+While this is a time and resource investment for the company, it proves worthwhile, it reduces customer frustration and increases brand loyalty.

 Luxury department store Nordstrom uses customer feedback to increase customer retention.
 Because Nordstrom uses surveys to understand what they’re doing wrong or right, the company can better deliver an experience that meets or exceeds customer expectations.